zhuxiao/asvbm-experiments/README.md

 <img src="img\sv_distribution.png" alt= "sv distribution" style="display: inline-block; margin: 0 auto;" width="800">
 </div>

+(II) Distribution of SV of benchmark set and user callsets

 Additionally, the distribution of the number of variants in the reference set and  user-called set was statistically analyzed, as shown below:

 (1) Statistics of the count of different SV lengths in the benchmark set: